Lay3rLabs/wavs-safe/components/wavs-agent/README.md

     "context_window": 4096
   },
   "model": "llama3.2",
+  "messages": [
+    {
+      "role": "system",
-  "system_prompt": "You are an agent responsible for making and executing transactions.
-Use the available tools to interact with smart contracts.", "messages": []
+      "content": "You are an agent responsible for making and executing transactions.
+Use the available tools to interact with smart contracts."
     }
+  ]
+}
 ```

+Note: The system prompt is now included as the first message in the `messages` array with a role of "system".
+This allows for more flexible conversation history management and better compatibility with LLM APIs.

 ## Usage as a Library